zephyrproject-rtos/zephyr/doc/glossary.rst

       term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.

+   Zephyr FSM Plan
+      This Safety Plan / Functional Safety Management Plan contains the planning and mapping of methods and resources of the activities of the Zephyr Safety Lifecycle.

 .. _System on a chip: https://en.wikipedia.org/wiki/System_on_a_chip